UK welcomes fall of Assad’s ‘barbaric regime’, says Starmer amid calls for peace

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The UK welcomes the fall of Bashar Assad’s “barbaric regime” in Syria, the Prime Minister has said as he calls for the restoration of “peace and stability”.
+The UK welcomes the fall of Bashar Assad’s “barbaric regime” in Syria, the Prime Minister has said as he called for the restoration of “peace and stability”.

-Sir Keir Starmer called for all sides to protect civilians and ensure aid can reach the vulnerable as he responded to the overthrow of the Syrian regime.
+Sir Keir Starmer urged all sides to protect civilians and ensure aid could reach the vulnerable as he responded to the overthrow of the Syrian regime.

-Overnight on Sunday, a lightning rebel offensive seized control of Damascus, the Syrian capital, and president Mr Assad is reported to have fled.
+Overnight on Sunday, a lightning rebel offensive seized control of Damascus, the Syrian capital, and president Mr Assad is now reported to have fled to Moscow.

-The UK Government has been evacuating its citizens over the weekend before the situation reached a crisis point.
+The Prime Minister said it was still “early days” when asked if Britain would engage with the rebels, a banned terror group, but insisted on the need for a “political solution” to safeguard Syria’s future.

 “The Syrian people have suffered under Assad’s barbaric regime for too long and we welcome his departure.